khinsen/leibniz-pharo/README.md

     load.
 ```

 Note that Leibniz makes generous use of Unicode glyphs that are not contained in the default fonts used by GToolkit.
-The only suitable free font I have found to replace them is [Arial Unicode MS](https://docs.microsoft.com/en-us/typography/font-list/arial-unicode-ms).
-To replace the default fonts, paste the following script into a playground and click "Inspect".
+The only suitable free fonts I have found to replace them are [JuliaMono](https://juliamono.netlify.app/) and [Arial Unicode MS](https://docs.microsoft.com/en-us/typography/font-list/arial-unicode-ms).
+Leibniz will automatically select one of them, if available, for use in graphical displays.

+If you want to correctly display these Unicode glyphs in Pharo code (in strings and symbols used by Leibniz), you have to replace the GToolkit default fonts.
+Paste the following script into a playground and click "Inspect".
 In the inspector for the resulting `RBCompositeRefactoringChange` (see screenshot below), accept the changes.
 ![screenshot](https://github.com/khinsen/leibniz-pharo/raw/master/Screenshot%202020-06-09%20at%2014.55.37.png)
 (thanks to [@girba](https://github.com/girba) for the refactoring magic in this script!)